 First, the health and safety of your pet is our foremost concern.
-Since your pet cannot describe symptoms, we rely on blood tests to give us answers we need, especially prior to surgery and with geriatric pets.
+Since your pet cannot describe symptoms, we rely on blood tests to give us the answers we need, especially prior to surgery and with geriatric pets.

 An animal’s instinct is to protect itself and oftentimes sick animals “hide” illness.
 Therefore, your pet’s appearance may be misleading.